ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 This profile considers the architecture shown in {{archi}}.
 A Client can act as a Publisher, or a Subscriber, or both, e.g., by publishing to some topics and subscribing to others.
 However, for the simplicity of presentation, this profile describes Publisher and Subscriber Clients separately.

 Both Publishers and Subscribers act as ACE Clients.
 The Broker acts as an ACE RS, and corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}.
 The Key Distribution Center (KDC) also acts as an ACE RS, and builds on what is defined for the KDC in {{I-D.ietf-ace-key-groupcomm}}.
-From a high-level point of view, the Clients interact with the KDC in order to join security groups and obtain the group keying material to protect end-to-end and verify the content published in the corresponding topics.
+From a high-level point of view, the Clients interact with the KDC in order to join security groups and obtain the group keying material to protect end-to-end and verify the content published in the associated topics.

 ~~~~~~~~~~~~
              +---------------+   +--------------+